curioustechizen/curioustechizen.github.io/_src/_drafts/diff-util-part2.markdown

 layout: post
 title:  "What's the big difference?
 List Diffs on other platforms"
 date: 2020-01-07 10:00
+comments: true
 tags: [android, diff]
 ---

 This is the second post in a series that looks into calculating diffs between two lists on Android.
+You can read [Part 1 here](/blog/2020/01/06/diff-util-part1/).
 In this post, we will look at how other platforms handle list diffing.

 ## Swift Standard Library

 The Swift standard library has a [`difference(from:)`](https://developer.apple.com/documentation/swift/bidirectionalcollection/3200721-difference) method on `BidirectionalCollection` protocol that returns a `CollectionDifference` result.
-[This blog post](https://developer.apple.com/documentation/swift/bidirectionalcollection/3200721-difference) does a deep dive into this API in Swift.
+[This blog post](https://www.fivestars.blog/code/swift-5-1-collection-diffing.html) does a deep dive into this API in Swift.

 It looks like this facility is intended as a general purpose list diff API, not specific to UI programming.
 Remember, it is in the *standard library* so it can be used in backend server programming, for example.